Required Immunization & Tuberculosis Skin Test

 Students and their families are encouraged to visit Qatar Ministry of Public Health on Qatar immunization program and learn more about vaccines and preventable diseases at the Centers for Disease Control and Prevention.
 In order to avoid delays, please see your health care provider as soon as possible to complete the Immunization and Tuberculosis Screening Certificate, especially if your immunization records are incomplete and you need to get any required immunizations.

-In Qatar, vaccines, blood work, and record verification can be done for free at some Primary Health Centers.
-The Primary Health Center for students living on-campus is Al Gharafa Primary Health Center.
-Vaccinations are also available for a fee at some private hospitals, laboratories, or clinics.
+In Qatar, vaccines, blood work, and record verification can be done at some Primary Health Centers and for enrolled GU-Q students at Qatar Foundation Primary Health Care Center located in the Student Center.
+Vaccinations are also available at some private hospitals, laboratories, and clinics.

-You will not be able to enroll in classes until you provide this document.
+Although we would work with freshman students to comply with the immunization policy in the first (fall) semester, students will not be able to enroll in classes for the second (spring) semester until they are fully compliant.
 If you have any questions about providing this documentation or how to get vaccination in Qatar, please send us an email.

 What Additional Type of Medical Tests are Required?

 The State of Qatar requires resident applicants to undergo and test negative for HIV, Hepatitis B, Hepatitis C and chest x-ray for Tuberculosis.
 Qatar Foundation recommends that international students take these tests before coming to Qatar to ensure that they meet the medical requirements for residency.
 Nevertheless, Qatar Foundation in coordination with GU-Q will also arrange for international students to take these medical tests after they arrive in Qatar.
 This medical tests are in addition to the immunization compliance mandated for all students including Qatari citizens and residents, as well as international students by Qatar Foundation and Georgetown University (see above).